 Literacy and education equity are especially relevant during the pandemic when school closures and statewide shelter-in-place orders limit students' access to books.
 Our vision is to provide books to children in underserved communities and facilitate opportunities for volunteers to actively engage in social change while remaining safe.
 We started Bookworm Global as a way to serve others during the pandemic but we hope the impact can be much greater.

 Alana is a voracious reader, lover of books and technically savvy.
 She is dedicated to promoting literacy and is in interested in education equity and education reform.
 Alana really enjoys community service and is a member of several service organizations.
 In addition to promoting literacy, she hopes to insprie others to serve their communities.
-Alana attends high school in Los Angeles but is helping friends across the United States promote literacy.
+Alana attends high school in Los Angeles but is helping friends across the United States, Canada and Mexico promote literacy.

 We collect and distribute books to schools that suffers from a lack of educational resources.
-These schools in the Los Angeles Unified School District have faced decades of disadvantage.
+These schools have faced decades of disadvantage.
 Most have many English learners and students struggling with literacy.
 Most of the students at these schools live in poverty.

 Collect books for elementary school-aged children.
-We will be collecting through January.
+Book drives are ongoing.